Call Now

 In affirming the trial court’s denial of an order for protection, the Court of Appeals noted that they do not reweigh the evidence of the case but examine whether the trial court’s decision was clearly erroneous.
 V.E., on appeal, was arguing that the trial court erroneously erred, because “the undisputed evidence in this case is that the parties engaged in sexual intercourse at the time when [V.E.] was very drunk.”
 The Court of Appeals refused to accept this argument, stating that it “is not undisputed” that V.E. was very drunk.
 The Court of Appeals pointed out the contradictory evidence presented at trial relating to the amount of alcohol consumed that night and V.E.’s level of drunkenness.
 The Court found that V.E.’s claims on appeal “effectively amount[ed] to an invitation for this court to reassess her credibility and reweigh the evidence, which we will not do.”

 The importance of this case is that it illustrates the crucial impact of a trial court’s decision as it observes all the verbal and non-verbal acts of the parties.
 An appellate court generally gives deference to the trial court’s factual decision, and barring some blatant violation of common sense, will not reverse simply because it could have decided the case differently.
 Knowing the status of developments in the law is the key, as well as being an engaged citizen in our participatory system of government.
-This blog post on a key new case was written by attorneys at Ciyou & Dixon, P.C. who handle protective order cases and appeals of protective orders throughout the state.
+This blog post on a key new case was written by attorneys at Dixon & Moseley, P.C. who handle protective order cases and appeals of protective orders throughout the state.
 Knowing the law is key to being an engaged citizen.
 Having counsel current on the latest developments in law provides you with the best defense.
 This blog is written for educational purposes only.
 It is not intended as legal advice or a solicitation for services.
 It is an advertisement.

 1. Code 34-26-5 et. al.